MindfulMichaelJames/ProtegeDLAxiomPlugin/ReadMe.md

 # Description Logic Renderer  - Plugin for Protégé

 This plugin is a "view" component for Protégé.
-It renders the axioms of the selected entity in Description Logic syntax.
+It renders the axioms of the selected class in Description Logic syntax.

 ## To simply install the plugin: